rayyventura/rayyventura/README.md

  👋 Hi,  I'm Rayane Ventura, a Full Stack Developer student that loves to dive into new things.<br> 🤩 I'm passionate about solving problems.
-Specially if they help others, and not only me.<br> 🌻 I've made the right decision by chosing to be a Developer, once I know that through my skills, 🌻 I can impact society in a positive way and bring technology even closer to our needs.<br>
+Specially if they help others, and not only me.<br> 🌻 I've made the right decision by chosing to be a Developer, once I know that through my skills,<br> <br> 🌻 I can impact society in a positive way and bring technology even closer to our needs.<br>

 ## Familiar with: